agt-the-walker/shogi-utils/README.md

 ## shuffle-first-row

-This script prints Shogi22680 positions with optional restrictions.
+This program prints Shogi22680 positions with optional restrictions.

 # Requirements